Dr34mR/MisterDoctor/README.md

 # Twitch Substitution Bot
 Sort of like buttsbot but single channel use and allows custom defined words and/or phrases.
+This way you can run it on your own machine, define your own words, and configure it to suit your channel.

 ![Screenshot](FormMain.png?raw=true "Screenshot")